open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/index.md

 # Connectors

-OpenMetadata can extract metadata from the following list of 55 connectors:
+OpenMetadata can extract metadata from the following list of connectors below.

 ## Database / DataWarehouse Services